This post may contain affiliate links. Please read my disclosure and privacy policy.

 Hi Sonia,

-There are three liquid items in the recipe: the melted butter, honey, and hot water 🙂
+There are three liquid items in the recipe: the melted plant butter, maple syrup, and hot water 🙂

 Forgive me, dear brother!
 I was not sure if you like oat cakes or not (I know you love tea and sweet biscuits, but I did not want to wrongly assume…) Love you!
 Camilla